 Preparation and Theft of the Anthrax

 The evidence assembled by FBI strongly suggests that U.S. Army scientist Bruce Ivins prepared the anthrax.
-But he does not appear to have done it at USAMRIID.
-It seems that he prepared powdered virulent anthrax at a facility like Southern Research Institute (SRI) in Frederick that presumably had considerably more appropriate equipment than was available at USAMRIID as well as a Biological Safety Level 3 facility.
+But, if this is correct, he does not appear to have done it at USAMRIID.
+It seems that he would have prepared powdered virulent anthrax at a facility like Southern Research Institute (SRI) in Frederick that presumably had considerably more appropriate equipment than was available at USAMRIID as well as a Biological Safety Level 3 facility.
 Patricia F. Fellows, Ivins’s closest collaborator at USAMRIID who later moved to SRI, appears to have been the only one of his close associates who thought that he was the Mailer—perhaps because she knew that he had had access at SRI to the anthrax that showed up in the letters.
 Fellows, who had expertise in aerosols, was the only current USAMRIID employee to whom FBI’s bloodhounds reacted, so she might have assisted Ivins in preparing the anthrax.

 David Franz, commander of USAMRIID from 1995 to 1998, then retired and became head of the Chemical and Biological Defense Division of SRI until around 2003.
 Neither Franz (initially responsive to requests for information about aspects of the case but then increasingly evasive) nor any other past or current managers at SRI responds to inquiries about pre-9/11 work on virulent anthrax at SRI.
 SRI was also subcontractor with Hadron/Advanced Biosystems, the partner with GMU on the DARPA anthrax contract of which Charles Bailey was co-principal investigator; SRI’s role was to perform testing.
 Franz and Bailey had been at USAMRIID together (possibly Bailey was deputy commander under Franz, but biographical data are lacking).